 The VSU Archives and Special Collections and Odum Library are glad to share these canvases, drawings, and sculptures with the campus community.
 Over the last three years, we have spent a lot of time with these pieces, cleaning them, cataloging, photographing, and describing them, researching them, and getting them ready for exhibit.
 When we first opened the big shipping crates our reaction was “Chairs, and they are really big.”
 As we unrolled, cleaned and photographed them, we were struck by the “weirdness” of them, and the up-close impression of a lot of paint.
 The longer we lived with them, the more they captured our imagination.
 We realized why they were so big—to simultaneous evoke childhood safety and vulnerability, we needed to be small in relation to them.
 And we realized that we could never really see them in the tight photographs we took—we were photographing in a relatively small room—or standing over them spread out on the floor.
 We were glad to be able to create this exhibit on the large walls of the library, and it was not until they were hanging that we could fully appreciate all the facets of these “Great Big” works.

 Ross Rosenberg’s Dream Series Drawings came about through a happy accident.
 One day he was designing a large drawing, and he was going to draw it out on a small scale first.
 So he took some paper (Strathmore 400 Series Drawing Paper) and began laying down a ground—lightly shading an area with graphite.
 As he shaded, he noticed something that looked like eyes coming through from the texture inherent in the paper.
 Then he drew what he saw there.
 The Dream Series is an exercise in “stream of conscious” drawing and texture.
 The faces, the animals, the faces turning into animals, all emerged from slight differences in the texture of the paper which he then accented.
 Rosenberg said that whenever he tried the make the process thoughtful, and perhaps fill in a blank spot, the drawing failed.
-Compare these small bits of texture study with the large paintings, also texture studies, hung all around the library.
+Compare these small bits of texture study with the large paintings, also texture studies, hung on the 1st floor of the psychology building.

 Art and nature have been important to me since I was a small child.
 I was born in Two Grey Hills, New Mexico and grew up in Colorado, New Mexico and British Columbia with forays into San Francisco and Montreal, among others.
 I bought my first book on art when I was eight years old – I still have it.
 My mother helped by buying me quality art supplies and leaving me alone with them.